Updated September 2017

 Starting in FY2015, VoIP is only eligible under the Voice Services category.

 Services provided by a third party for the operation, management, and monitoring of eligible broadband internal connections components are eligible Managed Internal Broadband Services (e.g., managed Wi-Fi).
 Program support is limited to eligible expenses or portions of expenses that directly support and are necessary for the broadband connectivity within schools and libraries.
-Applicants may lease equipment as part of a Managed Internal Broadband Service request.
+Applicants may lease equipment as a part of an Internal Connections request or managed internal broadband services (MIBS) request.

 If a product or service has both eligible and ineligible uses or components, the eligible portions of the product or service may still be eligible for discounts.
 We refer to these products or services as partially eligible.

 For example, an Internet access service may be delivered to a school run by a church (an eligible location) and to the church office (an ineligible location).